MA: Marketing Authorization

 Based on the actual benefit (SMR), a decision is made as to whether the medicinal product is fully or partially covered by social security.
 Other medicinal products are not considered in this assessment.

-The final decision on reimbursement listing falls under the authority of the Ministers responsible for Health and Social Security (Article L162-17-2-1 of the French Social Security Code).
+The final decision on reimbursement listing falls under the competence of the ministers responsible for Health and Social Security (Article L162-17-2-1 of the Social Security Code).

 The SMR may be:

-- major: reimbursement of 65% to 100% (the maximum rate is granted for irreplaceable and costly medicinal products);
+- major: reimbursement at 65% to 100% (the maximum rate is granted for irreplaceable and costly medicinal products);

 - moderate: reimbursement at 30%;